elastic/sysgrok/README.md

 # Usage

-For now, `perf-copilot` is a command line tool and takes input from profiling tools either via stdin or from a file.
+For now, `perf-copilot` is a command line tool and takes input either via stdin or from a file, depending on the command.
 Usage is as follows:

 ```
 usage: ./perf-copilot.py [-h] [-v] [-d] [-e] [-m MODEL] [--temperature TEMPERATURE] {analyzecmd,code,explainfunction,findfaster,stacktrace,topn} ...